sgmurphy/wordpress-plugins/yith-woocommerce-ajax-search/readme.txt

 1. Unzip the downloaded .zip file.
 2. Upload the YITH WooCommerce Ajax Search folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Ajax Search` from Plugins page

-= Configuration =
-YITH WooCommerce Ajax Search will add a new tab called "Ajax Search" in "YITH" menu.
-There, you will find all YITH plugins and you will be able to access quickly plugin settings page.

 == Frequently Asked Questions ==